Permissionless-Software-Foundation/merchant-demo-server/README.md

 This endpoint creates a new order.
 This will take in the form information for the customer.
 It will return a BCH address and an amount of BCH to be paid.
 This information can then be displayed to the customer.

 The balance of the address is periodically checked by the app.
-If the address recieves the payment, then the funds are used to send an end-to-end encrypted (**e2ee**) message the merchant with the form information.
+If the address recieves the payment, then the funds are used to send an end-to-end encrypted (**e2ee**) message the merchant with the form information, and the private key controlling the customer payment.
 If the order is not funded within 24 hours, it is deleted.

 Paid orders are saved to a `PaidOrders` database entry.
-This allows store owners to easily retrieve a list of previous, funded orders.
+This allows merchants to easily retrieve a list of previous, funded orders.

+Merchants can check for new e2ee messages using the [msg-check](https://github.com/Permissionless-Software-Foundation/psf-bch-wallet#psf-bch-wallet-msg-check) and [msg-read](https://github.com/Permissionless-Software-Foundation/psf-bch-wallet#psf-bch-wallet-msg-read) commands in psf-bch-wallet CLI wallet.
+A second back end app will be developed that can detect new messages and send an alert via email.

 ### GET /order/payment/:bchAddr